"I Quit" match: History

 "I quit" matches involving women have been rare.
 At No Mercy on October 19, 2003, there was an intergender match between WWE chairman Vince McMahon and his daughter Stephanie partly under "I quit" rules.
 However, the match was decided when Stephanie's mother Linda threw in the towel for her daughter, giving Vince the victory.
 The first "I quit" match between WWE Divas was contested at One Night Stand on June 1, 2008, when Beth Phoenix defeated Melina.

-On the May 14, 2009 episode of Impact, Total Nonstop Action Wrestling (TNA), now known as Impact Wrestling, put on its first "I quit" match, where Booker T defeated Jethro Holiday after an axe kick.
-TNA had another "I quit" match on May 24, 2009, where A.J.
-Styles defeated Booker T to retain the TNA Legends Championship after Jenna Morasca threw a towel into the ring for Booker T.
+On the May 14, 2009 episode of Impact, Total Nonstop Action Wrestling (TNA) put on its first "I quit" match, where Booker T defeated Jethro Holiday after an axe kick.

 On the May 4, 2016 episode of Lucha Underground, Sexy Star defeated Mariposa in the promotion's first "I quit" match, known in Spanish as a "no mas" ("no more") match.

-An "I respect you" match is a variation of the "I quit" match as to win a wrestler must make their opponent say the words "I respect you".
+An "I respect you" match is a variation of the "I quit" match where the winning concession was "I respect you".
 The first "I respect you" match was held in World Championship Wrestling (WCW) at SuperBrawl VI on February 11, 1996, and pitted Brian Pillman and Kevin Sullivan.
-At the end of the match, Pillman lost by saying "I respect you, bookerman!".
+At the end of the match, Pillman conceded by saying "I respect you, bookerman!".
 In doing so, Pillman broke kayfabe as Sullivan was also WCW booker at the time.

-One January 17, 2017 episode of WWE 205 Live, Gentleman Jack Gallagher defeated Ariya Daivari in a variation of the "I quit" match called the "I forfeit" match by forcing Daivari to say "I forfeit".
+One January 17, 2017 episode of WWE 205 Live, Jack Gallagher defeated Ariya Daivari in an "I forfeit" match where that phrase was the conceding phrase.